-The scripts will later be applied to the Server Configuration profile corresponding to the Service Provider (toward Clearcom) in Section 8.9.2.
+The scripts will later be applied to the Server Configuration Profiles corresponding to the Service Provider (toward Alestra) in Section 8.9.2.

-To create the SigMa script to be applied to the Server Configuration Profile corresponding to the Service Provider, on the left navigation pane, select Configuration Profiles → Signaling Manipulation.
+To create the SigMa script to be applied to the Server Configuration Profile corresponding to the Service Provider (Alestra), on the left navigation pane, select Configuration Profiles \rightarrow Signaling Manipulation.
 From the Signaling Manipulation Scripts list, select Add.

-- For Title enter a name, the name Clearcom\Script was chosen in this example. - Copy the complete script from Appendix B.
+- For Title enter a name, the name AlestraSigma was chosen in this example. - Copy and paste the script shown below or from Appendix A. - Click Save.